OpenSprites/ImageHostingService-Discontinued/README.md

 * Images 30 days old which have never been embedded are erased, along with images which have not been accessed for 250 days.
 * Linking to images on Scratch only.
 * A name for the service.
+* SSL - all notable browsers suppress content from third-parties if the current site uses SSL and the third-party does not.

 #####Preferred Extras
 * The ability for a user to delete and view their images.
 * Low/no compression.
-* SSL - some browsers suppress content from third-parties if the current site uses SSL and the third-party does not.

 #####Pros
 * As outlined above, OpenSprites is committed to not displaying adverts, which keeps content appropriate for young users.